-There are all sorts of reasons why we should all work at giving thanks.
+There are many reasons to work on improving how we give thanks.
 Ranging from health benefits, feeling good, and changing the world, expressions of gratitude go a long way in helping us live more fulfilling and joyous lives.
-Personally, I find that giving thanks is something to be worked at.

 I am very grateful for many things.
-But if I am being honest, I don’t express my gratitude to others nearly as often as I should.
-I don’t even express gratitude out loud to others even when it is what I am thinking in my mind at the moment I could easily say it.
-This is an area in which I know I can become better, and I bet I am not alone.
+But if I am honest, I don’t express my gratitude to others nearly as often as I should.
+I often don’t even express gratitude out loud to others, even when that gratitude is conscious in my mind at the moment I could easily say it.
+This is an area where I know I can become better, and I bet I am not alone.

 Let me start with this: I am grateful for you.